-Overview of Aggregate Functions
+Overview of Aggregate Functions (SQL)

 An aggregate function performs a task in relation to one or more values from a single column and returns a single value.
 The supported functions are: